palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website.rst

 email_password          No                      Gmail password for sending error emails.
 ======================= ======================= =================================================================================================

-If necessary, you can overwrite a specific configuration or append a new one:
+If necessary, you can overwrite a specific setting or append a new one:

 .. code-block:: bash